 Only planning that solar generation system and not build it, just DO IT!

 How about the water filtration systems, build it, and use it?

 Well, you get the picture.

 Buy the tools you think you will need now.
-You could have a running list in your head so you can buy them whenever you see them, such as at flea markets, or yard sales.
+You could have a running list in your head to buy them whenever you see them, such as at flea markets, or yard sales.
 Maybe buy a used chainsaw, or get a broken one free from someone and use YouTube to learn how to repair it yourself.
-Pick up an axe, a buck saw or crosscut saw as back up of course, because chainsaws do break down.
-Plus fuel is probably going to be very hard to get your hands on during an economic collapse.
+Pick up an axe, a buck saw or crosscut saw as backup of course, because chainsaws do break down.
+Plus, fuel is probably going to be very hard to get your hands on during an economic collapse.